 Either way, aeration is an important process that helps you achieve a healthy, happy, and lush lawn.

-In fact, lawn aeration is a maintenance task that should be performed every two years to all lawns, from an average small size lawn to a large lawn.
+In fact, lawn aeration is a maintenance task that should be performed every two years to all lawns, from an average small size lawn to large lawns.

 What Factors Influence the Cost to Aerate a Lawn?